Child Substance Misuse

 Definition

 Substance misuse refers to the use of psychoactive substances in a way that is harmful or hazardous to health.
-This includes alcohol and illicit drugs.
-The use of such substances can lead to dependency where cognitive, behavioural and physiological problems develop which results in a strong desire to take the drug, difficulties in controlling use, persisting in its use despite harmful consequences, a higher priority given to drug use than to other activities and obligations, increased tolerance, and sometimes a physical withdrawal state.
+This includes alcohol, tobacco and illicit or prescription drugs.
+The use of such substances can lead to dependency which may result in cognitive, behavioural and physiological problems.

 Adapted from the World Health Organisation